 The ‘Safety Attitude’ is at the heart of Colas' safety policy.
 As such, the Group aims to be a reference in this field, and has set a" zero accident " target.
 The cornerstone of this drive rests on the conviction that safety on work sites and on the road is a matter of daily behavior and permanent reflexes that involve every employee, from the CEO to the workers.
 More than a priority, safety is a genuine corporate value and managers are asked to get involved personally and set the example.
-To give new impetus to the prevention policy rolled out at Colas many years ago, a major Safety Attitude awareness campaign was launched in 2013 in all Group locations worldwide by Hervé Le Bouc, Chairman and CEO.
+To give new impetus to the prevention policy rolled out at Colas many years ago, a major Safety Attitude awareness campaign was launched in 2013 in all Group locations worldwide by Hervé Le Bouc, Colas Group Chairman and Chief Executive Officer between 2008 and 2019.
 Among the many tools to enhance Safety, highlights include Starters and Safety Meetings, which have revitalized dialogue between management and workers on accident prevention.
 A Safety Week is also to be held every year in June in all Colas locations, covering local safety issues.
 In addition, cross-audits, best practice sharing, and greater emulation are also paths to progress.

 Safety at work